CJ1138/k8s-the-devops-way/README.md

 Run `./RUN_ME.sh`

-In the current incarnation of this project, the above actions will provision all the required resources in GCP, provision a Certificate Authority & generate the required TLS certs, then correctly disperse the created files to the new VMs.
+In the current incarnation of this project, the above actions will:

+- Provision the required VMs in GCP
+- Provision a Certificate Authority & generate the required TLS certs
+- Generate the kubeconfig files
+- Correctly disperse the created authenication / config files to the VMs

-Running `./scripts/clean-up.sh` will delete all resources on GCP any any created locally.
+Running `./scripts/clean-up.sh` will delete all resources on GCP and any created locally.